NOW is the time to bring MENA's poor Into the net

 We have so much more to tell you about this report and some of the useful tools we’ve designed to go with it (have a look at the box).
 My colleagues and I will continue to share important messages from our findings and analysis through this blog, through our website and through social media.
 We hope you will engage in this discussion with us.
 Because here’s the bottom line: by mitigating the costs of the unforeseeable, by placing people with the fewest assets on a path of self-reliance, and by reducing the social and political cost of transformations, effective social safety nets represent THE policy lever that MENA countries can least afford to overlook during this epoch of change.
 Indeed, safety nets could be the vital component in achieving the very goals of the Arab spring, which spoke of inclusion and social justice.

-Read the previous blog in the social safety net blog series:
+Read all the posts in the social safety net blog series:

 Who should pay for the poorest in Lebanon?